flutter/website/src/get-started/install/chromeos.md

 ---
-title: Chrome OS install
+title: ChromeOS install
-description: How to install on Chrome OS.
+description: How to install on ChromeOS.
-short-title: Chrome OS
+short-title: ChromeOS
 next:
   title: Set up an editor
   path: /get-started/editor